 \section{Conclusion}

-In this work, we investigated the dynamics of guidance in scale-wise autoregressive (SwAR) models and revealed a key limitation: unlike diffusion models, guidance in SwAR is often dispersed and misaligned, weakening semantic consistency.
-Building on this insight, we introduced a novel guidance framework that aims to anchor guidance signals to semantically important tokens via contextual attention, and propose a realisation in Information-Grounding Guidance ($\methodname$).
-Our experiments across both class-conditioned and text-to-image generation tasks demonstrated that $\methodname$ consistently improves fidelity, coherence, and alignment over classifier-free guidance, while also providing interpretable metrics that correlate with sampling quality.
-Beyond immediate performance gains, our analysis highlights the broader principle that not all tokens should be guided equally, opening avenues for future research on new guidance strategies in autoregressive generative modelling by utilising our proposed framework.
+In this work, we investigated the underlying dynamics of guidance in scale-wise autoregressive (SwAR) models and, via the introduction of the evenness and divergence metrics, revealed a fundamental limitation: unlike diffusion models, guidance in SwAR models is often dispersed and misaligned with respect to visual semantics.
+Building upon this key insight, we introduced $\methodname$, a novel guidance framework that explicitly aims to anchor guidance signals to semantically important tokens via an adaptive weighting function, which we realised using the self-attention mechanism.
+Our extensive experiments across both class-conditioned and text-to-image generation tasks successfully demonstrated that $\methodname$ consistently improves structural fidelity, coherence, and prompt alignment over baseline methods.
+Overall, this works promotes the core principle that not all tokens should be guided equally, opening promising new avenues for future research on innovative guidance strategies in SwAR generative modelling by utilising our proposed framework.